2024 Jan 16 WindSync NYC 443 .jpg

 Quincy Jones: The Midnight Sun Will Never Set

-PROGRAM II – MIRRORS OF THE WIND
+PROGRAM II – MIRRORS OF THE MIND

 Carl Nielsen’s Wind Quintet, Op.
 43 is the masterpiece of its genre, and here WindSync tours the work for the first time in the ensemble’s 18 years.
 Faced with a uniquely broad sonic color palette, Nielsen wrote that he “attempted to render the character of the various instruments.”
 In doing so, he indelibly captured the distinctive personalities--both the charms and the pathologies--of himself and the members of the Copenhagen Wind Quintet.
 Bassoonist Kara LaMoure’s virtuosic arrangement of Vivaldi’s “La Follia” (“Madness”) does the same for WindSync, through variations on the most popular theme in music history.